Goals of Te Wiki o te Reo Māori

 Te Wiki o te Reo Māori – Māori Language Week

-In 2023, Māori Language Week starts on the 11th of September until the 17th of September.
+In 2025, Māori Language Week starts on the 14th of September and runs until 20th September.

 Tēna koutou katoa e Te Whānau Tupu Ngātahi o Aotearoa.
 Ka nui te mihi ki a koutou i runga i ngā tini āhuatanga o te wā.